What To Include In Your Social Media Proposal

 Writing a great social media management proposal is necessary to lock in a great client and a continued working relationship.
 A great proposal can also land you clients that may launch you into a new level of revenue so that you can grow your business even further.
 Presenting a great proposal is your first step.

-Here are 5 factors to increasing your client base by sending out winning social media proposals:
+Here are 5 factors to increase your client base by sending out winning social media proposals:

 Include an “About Me” Section

 Before you even think about stated terms of service or what you want to charge, let the reader know who they are dealing with.
-Yes, it is understandable to think that they may already know you because you had a great phone conversation, however there are still some details about your background you may not have discussed or they may need a refresher if they have been talking with various companies.
-Ensure to include a short section that includes: your name, company, title, education, experience and stand out points when it comes to your skills.
+You cannot expect a client to know everything from only a phone call.
+Details about your background you may not have discussed or they may need a refresher if they have been talking with various companies.
+Ensure to include a short section that includes names, company, title, education, experience, and stand out points when it comes to your skills.

 Credibility – Why Chose Your Company?

 More than likely you are not the only company pitching your services, so make it simple and easy for your potential clients to understand why they should choose you over someone else.
-You could included testimonials, past client projects or references.
+You could include testimonials, past client projects, or references.
 Also, your own words of dedication and expertise are great reinforcement as to why you are desirable to work with.

 Deliverables – When Will They See The Work?

 The final step to ensuring your proposal is ready to be sent off is accuracy.
 Check it over and have someone else from your team or a trusted friend or family member ready it over for any mistakes.
 This includes grammar and spelling as well as your numbers.
 Your total amount should reflect your services.
-This may seem obvious, however I always double check as you may switch out a price last minute or be working from a previous template etc. so the
+This may seem obvious but always double-check as you may switch out a price last minute or be working from a previous template.

 The small details matter when it comes to a proposal and that is why double and triple checks are important at this stage.
-For example, if you have been working already with a client for a few months and you make a spelling error on one of their headlines this is going to be utterly embarrassing, however chances are if work has been going smoothly up until now, then likely the client will forgive you.
-You have already established ground and shown your quality of work.
-However, when you send a proposal, the potential client has not seen any work you have done for them besides this proposal, so make the best of this opportunity!
+If you have been working already with a client for a few months make a spelling error on one of their headlines this is of course embarrassing.
+However, the relationship is likely established making a mistake more forgivable if previous work has been quality.
+If you send a proposal, the potential client has not seen any work you have done for them besides this proposal, so make the best of this opportunity!